martinpllu/sst-agent-setup/README.md

 # SST-agent-setup

-**[SST](https://sst.dev/) setup for AI agents**
+**SST setup for max AI development productivity!**

-This project demonstrates a setup that helps the agent work with a full-stack SST app running locally in dev mode.
+Pairing [SST](https://sst.dev/) with AI coding agents is an incredibly powerful way to build full-stack cloud apps.
+However agents often get stuck trying to figure out how to work with the app running locally in `sst dev`.

-- Makes all application/SST logs visible to the agent
+This project demonstrates a setup that helps the agent work with the local app:

-- Defines rules on how to work with the app
+- Make all app logs visible to the agent, and tell it how to discover app status, endpoints etc.
-- Enables browser control via the excellent [Browser MCP](https://browsermcp.io/)
+- Allow the agent to interact with the app in a browser using the excellent [Browser MCP](https://browsermcp.io/)

-The demo uses a simple React Router app.
-You can easily apply the setup to any SST app.
+The project is a simple React Router app.
+You can easily apply the setup to any SST application.

 ## Getting started